 The evaluation of the quality of the outputs may be affected by the evaluator's ability to distinguish between BTRA-BC outputs and non-BTRA-BC outputs.
 If the outputs are distinguishable as to their source, then the evaluation of quality can not be treated as blind.
-We will use two measures of quality of output: the first will consist of metrics such as the number and validity of mobility corridors, choke points, etc.(TBD), and will be relatively independent of the "blindness."
-The second part of the evaluation of quality will be a subjective evaluation by impartial experts.
+We use two measures of quality of output: the first consists of objective metrics such as the number and validity of mobility corridors and choke points, and is relatively independent of whether blind scoring is achievable.
+The second part of the evaluation of quality, which is still in progress, will be a subjective evaluation by impartial experts.
 The evaluators will judge the quality of the output with respect to the usefulness to the commander.
-Criteria will be developed to guide the evaluators.
+Criteria to guide the evaluators are under development.
 Evaluators will provide numerical ratings of quality of output, according to the criteria provided to them.

-To evaluate the subjects' understanding of the impact of the specific terrain on military decision making, we will administer a questionnaire.
-The answers to the questions will not be outputs of CSE or BTRA-BC.
-The answers will require judgment and reasoning about the terrain and its effect on the military decision making not just regurgitating data presented by CSE or BTRA-BC.
-Topics included in the questionnaire will include key terrain features, Named Areas of Interest (NAI), cover and concealment, potential locations for support (indirect fire, supply routes, etc (TBD)).
-A rubric will be developed for grading the questionnaire responses.
-Questionnaires will be graded according to the rubric.
+To evaluate the subjects' understanding of the impact of the specific terrain on military decision making, we administered a questionnaire.
+The answers to the questions were not outputs of DTSS or BTRA-BC.
+The answers required judgment and reasoning about the terrain and its effect on the military decision making not just regurgitating data presented by DTSS or BTRA-BC.
+Topics included in the questionnaire included justification for recommend AAs, key terrain features, cover and concealment, potential locations for support bases.
+A rubric for grading the questionnaire responses is under development.

-The assessment of the second and third primary hypotheses and the secondary hypotheses will be augmented by the recorded comments of observers, recording devices (video), and if possible instrumentation in the CSE software.
-A statistical analysis will be conducted on each of these areas and the combined results will determine the evaluation of the value-added of BTRA-BC verses the currently fielded system.
+The assessment of the second and third primary hypotheses and the secondary hypotheses was augmented by the recorded comments of observers.
+A statistical analysis will be conducted to test each of these hypotheses, and the combined results will determine the evaluation of the value-added of BTRA-BC versus the currently fielded system.